fritzieleo/own-work/tf_bdlstm_ctc_code/Read_me.txt

 #################### Tips
-Before running normalize_padd.py coppy paste it in the current directory, also make a 'data' folder in the current directory
+Before running normalize_padd.py coppy paste it in the current directory, also make a 'data' folder in the current directory and this folder should have 'train', 'test' or 'valid' subfolders => you can create and normalize them one-by-one
 ####################

 Run,